lpizzolato8/Multi-Layer-Capacitor-Design/README.md

 5. To reproduce the field-equality result, open **Results → Derived Values → Evaluation 3D**, select the domain for one dielectric, set the expression to `es.normE`, and click **Evaluate**.
 Repeat for each dielectric — all three return 1.6667E6 V/m.

-> **Naming note:** the dielectric is **Y5U** (εr = 15000), matching the material label in the COMSOL model.
-Some of the original presentation slides — including the field-uniformity screenshot above — mislabel it as Y5V.

 ## Design Summary

 **Materials**